 5 Easy Ways to Use and Switch to Reusable Produce Bags

 The average American throws away over 300 plastic bags each year.
-And what’s worse, those bags are only used for an average of 12 minutes but take up to 500 years to degrade in a landfill.
+And worse, those bags are only used for an average of 12 minutes but take up to 500 years to degrade in a landfill.
 Concerning?
 We think so, too.
-But there’s one simple thing you can do to combat this: Make the switch from plastic to reusable produce bags.
+But you can do a straightforward thing to combat this: Switch from plastic to reusable produce bags.

 Sound intimidating?
-It’s not!
-Here are 5 easy steps to transition to cotton produce bags.
+It's not!
+Here are five easy steps to transition to cotton produce bags.

 Step 1: Choose your reusable produce bags

-Pick a drawstring mesh bag to let your veggies breathe, or a muslin bag for finer items, like flours or grains.
-Our bags are ethically made, 100% organic cotton, and 100% plastic free.
-They also come in small, medium, and large sizes, so you can easily fit whatever’s on your shopping list.
+Pick a drawstring mesh bag to let your veggies breathe or a muslin drawstring bag for finer items, like flour or grains.
+Our mesh produce bags are made 100% organic cotton, and 100% plastic free.
+They also come in small, medium, and large sizes, so you can easily fit whatever's on your shopping list.

 Step 2: Wash and dry your reusable bags

-Toss your cotton bags in the washing machine and wash on a gentle cycle, or hand washes, then hang to dry.
-Make sure the bags are completely dry, then store them in a clean location with good airflow to keep any mildew from forming.
+Toss your produce bags in the washing machine and wash on a gentle cycle or hand washes, then hang to dry.
+Please ensure the bags are dehydrated, then store them in a clean location with good airflow to prevent any mildew from forming.

 Step 3: Keep the bags with you

 Keep clean produce bags in your car, in your purse, or wherever they'll be handy for your next trip to the farmer's market or grocery store.
 You'll want them nearby for your next shopping trip.